FIP in Cats (2026 Update): Signs, Diagnosis, Treatment, and What to Ask Your Vet

 13.1) Is FIP contagious to humans or dogs?

 FIP is a disease of cats.
-If you’re worried about household risk, ask your veterinarian for guidance tailored to your situation.
+Ask your veterinarian for guidance tailored to your household situation.

 13.2) Can a cat have feline coronavirus and never get FIP?

 Not necessarily.
-Some cats improve temporarily from supportive effects or because another issue is also present.
-What matters is the overall pattern and whether improvement holds.
+What matters is the bigger pattern and whether improvement actually holds.

 13.5) Should I isolate my cat from other cats?